Compliance

 To detect prioritized vulnerabilities, analyze them, and remediate them in Compliance, follow these steps:

-On the Compliance page, review high-level posture performance indicators (PPIs) on each of the policies applied on your zones.
+On the Compliance page, review high-level posture performance indicators on each of the policies applied on your zones.

 Select a Policy to see its Findings and select a failing requirement to see the Controls and failing resources that comprise it.